-Section 5.10 Village (V) District^{8, 23}
+Section 5.10 Village (V) District^{8, 23, 32}

 The purpose of this district is to allow recognized villages the ability to provide low level services within their boundaries.
+This district is generally intended to be served with public or private water and sewer facilities based on proposed lot sizes.

-A. Principal Permitted Uses23
+A. Principal Permitted and Conditional Uses23

-1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted Uses Table.27
+- 1. Uses that are permitted, conditional, and not permitted in this district shall be as indicated in Appendix C, Principal Permitted and Conditional Uses Table.27 - 2.
+Uses shown as conditional uses (CU) for this district in Appendix C, Principal Permitted and Conditional Uses Table shall be subject to the review and approval by the Board of Zoning Appeals in accordance with Section 6.3 of this Ordinance.^{27, 32}

-B. Conditional Uses^{23, 27}

-1. Uses shown as conditional uses for this district in Appendix C, Principal Permitted Uses Table shall be subject to the Compatibility Assessment Meeting process pursuant to Article 7, Section 7.6 inclusive.27

-C. Setbacks27
+B. Setbacks27

-- 1. Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance.Setbacks may be reduced as a result of a Compatibility Assessment Meeting based on other structures existing in the neighborhood.23 - 2.
+- 1. Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance.
+The BZA may consider setback variances based on other structures existing in the neighborhood.^{23, 32} - 2.
 Existing Structures27 - a.
-The side and rear yard setbacks are 6' for an existing structure to be used for a land use as provided in this Article. - D. Commercial uses shall not cause any odor, dust, smoke, vibration, noise, or electromagnetic interference, which can be detected at or beyond the property line. - E. Proposed uses in a recognized historic district shall obtain approval from the Historic Landmarks Commission and/or other appropriate state or federal agency prior to processing.23 - F. There will be no outdoor storage of equipment, materials or other stock. - G. Parking requirements may be modified as a result of a compatibility meeting.23 - H. Other Requirements23 - 1.
+The side and rear yard setbacks are 6' for an existing structure to be used for a land use as provided in this Article. - C. Commercial uses shall not cause any odor, dust, smoke, vibration, noise, or electromagnetic interference, which can be detected at or beyond the property line. - D. Proposed uses in a recognized historic district shall obtain approval from the Historic Landmarks Commission and/or other appropriate state or federal agency prior to processing.23 - E. There will be no outdoor storage of equipment, materials or other stock. - F. Other Requirements23 - 1.
 With the exception of setback requirements as specified in this section, Commercial and Light Industrial uses are subject to the requirements of Section 5.6E and the requirements for such standards in Article 8.

-Section 5.11 Neighborhood Commercial (NC) District27
+Section 5.11 Neighborhood Commercial (NC) District^{27, 32}